nikoov/Playlist-App/README.md

 4. **As a user, I want to be able to search for songs or artists in my playlist**
 5. **As a user, I want to be able to save my playlist**
-6. **As a user, I want to be able to load my playlist**
+6. **As a user, I want to be able to load my playlist** Phase 4 :Task 3:
+After reviewing the UML class diagram and the current design, one area that could benefit from refactoring is the handling of playlist and song management.
+Currently, the Playlist class manages both the collection of Song objects and the logic for searching and updating the playlist.
+To improve this, it would be beneficial to introduce a separate PlaylistManager class that encapsulates playlist operations such as adding, removing, and searching for songs.
+This separation would help to isolate playlist management logic from the core Playlist data structure, making it easier to manage and extend the functionality in the future.
+Phase 4 : Task 2:
+   Playlist created: summer
+   Song added: summertime by lana to playlist summer Song added: summertime
+   Song added: video games by lana to playlist summer Song added: video games